-6.1 Demand, Elasticity and Bertrand Markups
+Demand, Elasticity and Bertrand Markups

-We report in Table 5 coefficient estimates for the demand model.
+We report in Table 4 coefficient estimates for the demand model (column 3), and results from a simple linear logit specification (columns 1 and 2) for comparison.
 All coefficients have signs consistent with economic intuition.
-The coefficient $\eta_y$ of the interaction between income and value of the outside option is negative: intuitively, high-income consumers are drawn to traditional stores that are more expensive but offer higher-quality groceries.
-The coefficient $\eta_l$ is positive, indicating an association between preferences for Coop and political preferences for center-left parties, but is not precisely estimated.
-Values for the informal Gandhi and Houde (2020) weak instruments test indicate that the instruments are strong for $\sigma$ and $\eta_y$ , which generates substitution patterns between stores that depart from logit.
-Comparing columns 1 and 2 highlights the importance of instrumenting for the price coefficient to get consistent estimates of price elasticity.
+The coefficient η_y of the interaction between income and the constant term is negative: intuitively, high-income consumers are drawn to traditional stores that are more expensive but offer higher-quality groceries.
+The coefficient η_l is positive, indicating an association between preferences for Coop and political preferences for center-left parties, but is not precisely estimated.
+Comparing columns 1 and 2 highlights the importance of price instruments for getting consistent estimates of price elasticity.